 - In a heavy 2-qt. saucepan, combine 1/3 cup sugar and cornstarch; gradually stir in milk and cream until smooth.
 Bring to a boil over medium heat; cook and stir for 2 minutes.
 Remove from the heat.

 - Gradually add a small amount of hot mixture to egg yolks; return all to the pan, stirring constantly.
 Cook and stir over medium-low heat for 15 minutes or until mixture thickens slightly (do not boil).
 Stir in vanilla.
 Pour into a bowl; place a piece of waxed paper or plastic wrap on top of sauce.
 Cover and refrigerate.

 - In a large bowl, combine 6 cups water and 1 tablespoon lemon juice.
 Carefully peel pears, leaving stems attached.
 Immediately plunge pears into lemon water.
-In a large saucepan, combine lemon peel, and the remaining sugar, water and lemon juice.
+In a large saucepan, combine lemon zest, and the remaining sugar, water and lemon juice.
 Bring to a boil.
 Add cinnamon stick, cloves and pears.
 Reduce heat; cover and simmer for 20-25 minutes or until pears are tender.

 - Carefully remove pears to a plate.
 Discard cinnamon stick and cloves.
 Drizzle syrup over pears.
 Loosely cover and refrigerate for 2-3 hours.
 To serve, place pears on dessert plates; drizzle with chilled vanilla sauce.
-Yield: 6 servings.